AscendEX (BitMax) Token (BTMX) Price Reaches $2.00

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded flat against the US dollar during the 24-hour period ending at 16:00 PM ET on February 2nd.
-Over the last seven days, AscendEX (BitMax) Token has traded flat against the US dollar.
-AscendEX (BitMax) Token has a market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
-One AscendEX (BitMax) Token coin can now be bought for about $2.00 or 0.00003550 BTC on major exchanges.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded flat against the dollar during the 24 hour period ending at 13:00 PM E.T. on February 4th.
+AscendEX (BitMax) Token has a market cap of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
+In the last week, AscendEX (BitMax) Token has traded flat against the dollar.
+One AscendEX (BitMax) Token coin can currently be bought for about $2.00 or 0.00003550 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.